Sprain and Strain Treatment in Rochester, NY

 Such a diagnosis requires a bit of background information, which is why we are about to explain some of the most common types of injuries and how to differentiate them from one another.

-If you’re dealing with symptoms of a sprain or strain in the Rochester area, our orthopedic surgeons may be able to help.
-Give us a call at (585) 218-4337 or request an appointment through our secure online form.
+If you’re experiencing symptoms of a sprain or strain and are located in the Rochester area, our orthopedic surgeons may be able to help.
+To receive the care you need, contact Rochester Community Orthopaedics to meet with one of our orthopaedists and discuss treatment.
+To schedule your consultation, please call (585) 218-4337 or request an appointment through our secure online form.

 What Is a Sprain?